rydmike/adaptive_theme_demo/README.md

 ### Segmented Button Theme

-For the `SegmentedButton` we keep its default style, it is quite nice.
+For the `SegmentedButton` we keep its default style, it is quite nice as it is.
 We only add the platform adaptive shape to it (11).

 ```dart
       // 11) SegmentedButton, made to match the filled tonal button, but with